 As many petowners will attest growing up with dogs can be great for your health and the health of your entire family.
 This counts towards both your physical well being, because of the exercise you get.
-But also it can be for your mental health, because dogs are great companions.
+And it can also be great for your mental health, because dogs are great companions.
 Read on to learn more about the benefits of growing up with dogs at home.

 Growing up with dogs great for your health!